mjfelecio/BeatSync/README.md

 I know this readme is unhinged, but I am too sleep deprived.
 If you are interested in running it but wasn't able to, just contact me through the Issues Page.

+If you want to package the code after making changes, change the ENVIRONMENT constant in GameConfig to "PROD" from "DEV".
+Then run `mvn clean package`.
+Make sure to change it back to "DEV" when running it in the IDE though.